-Congratulations to Safer Hastings, Haumarutia a Heretaunga, on achieving reaccreditation on 12 September 2019.
+Congratulations to Safer Hastings, Haumarutia a Heretaunga on achieving reaccreditation on 12 September 2019.
 Since Hasting's original accreditation in March 2013, the structure has evolved to meet changing priorities.
-Safer Hastings partners include a diverse range of stakeholders.
-With seven coalition partners originally, it has now grown to over 29, with Hastings District Council the lead agency, providing co-ordination support for the group.
+Safer Hastings partners includes a diverse range of stakeholders, with originally seven coalition partners, now it has grown to over 29 with Hastings District Council the lead agency, providing co-ordination support for the group.
 Over the last six years much work has gone into creating and sustaining supportive and connected communities, safe homes, safe roads, safe public spaces and reducing the effects of addiction-related harm in Hastings.